 Jay Rosen (moderator) teaches Journalism at New York University, where he has been on the faculty since 1986.
 From 1999 to 2005 he served as chair of the Department.
 Rosen is the author of PressThink.org, which he introduced in September 2003.
 He lives in New York City.
 In 2018 he was a fellow at the Bosch Foundation in Berlin, studying German "pressthink."
 His articles on politics and the press have appeared in Columbia Journalism Review, the Nation, the Guardian, the New York Review of Books online edition, the Washington Post and the Frankfurter Allgemeine Zeitung.

 Jason Stanley is the Jacob Urowsky Professor of Philosophy at Yale University.
 Before coming to Yale in 2013, he was Distinguished Professor in the Department of Philosophy at Rutgers University.
 Stanley is the author of Know How; Languages in Context; Knowledge and Practical Interests, which won the American Philosophical Association book prize; How Propaganda Works, which won the PROSE Award for Philosophy from the Association of American Publishers, and How Fascism Works: The Politics of Us and Them.
 He is a frequent contributor to The New York Times, The Washington Post, The Boston Review, and The Chronicle of Higher Education, among other publications.

-To RSVP for this event, please click here.
-Registration is (as always) free and open to the general public.
-Only registered attendees will receive Zoom webinar information via email prior to the event.
+Registered attendees will receive Zoom webinar information via email prior to the event.
 You can download Zoom here.

-"Journalists as Hate Object: Populism, Authoritarianism, and the Free Press" is funded by the DAAD from funds of the German Federal Foreign Office (AA).
+This event is funded by the DAAD from funds of the German Federal Foreign Office (AA).